econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ### Wealth In the Utility Function: Cobb-Douglas Form

 But for the question of how to incorporate wealth in the utility function, [](doi:10.2139/ssrn.4693176) proposed a mathematically identical formulation in which assets $\aNrm$ takes the place of $\lqdt$ in the Rotemberg-Poterba utility function.[^mora]
-The Cobb-Douglas functional form is commonly used in other contexts, but does not seem to have been explored as a formulation for how to put a direct wealth-holding motive in the utility function.
+The Cobb-Douglas functional form is commonly used in other contexts, but does not seem to have been previously explored as a formulation for how to put a direct wealth-holding motive in the utility function.

 [^mora]: The question of whether $\aNrm$ or $\mNrm$ should be in the utility function is of little importance; here we prefer $\aNrm$ because assets after consumption are immune to considerations of whether the time period is a year, a quarter, or a month.